desertwitch/LibCheck-unRAID/source/usr/local/emhttp/plugins/libcheck/README.md

-**LibCheck for UNRAID**
+**Library Checker for UNRAID**

-A helper plugin that checks for missing libraries in packages installed on the system.
+A diagnostic plugin that checks for missing libraries in packages installed on the system.